BennEntterprise/picnic-planner/CONTRIBUTING.md

 ```

 * If you fail an `npm run format:check` you can use `npm run format` to forcibly fix any files that can be auto-fixed

+## About Redis

+Part of the docker compose includes a redis cache instance.
+You can inspect the cache using the `Exec` tab of the Docker GUI to get a shell into the image.
+From there the `redis-cli` is available.

+There are also other methods of connecting redis (either via your own host terminal or GUIs) but I leave that up to your discretion.

+## About Bruno

+[Bruno](https://www.usebruno.com/) is an api testing tool similar to postman.
+This repo contains a collection of requests that you can open a [./apps/be/picnic-planner-bruno-requests/](./apps/be/picnic-planner-bruno-requests/).
+If you add/remove/change an API endpoint, please also ensure that Bruno is reflected for others to test the API.